KWill55/personalized-sports-optimization/README.md

 **Goal:**
 Use computer vision and machine learning to help basketball players improve their free throw consistency by delivering personalized, biomechanically-informed feedback.

-Rather than imitating a one-size-fits-all NBA shooting form, we aim to identify the **individual optimal form** for each athlete using 3D motion analysis and AI.
+Rather than imitating a one-size-fits-all NBA shooting form, we aim to identify the individual optimal form for each athlete using 3D motion analysis and AI.

 ## Project Aims

 - Use 3D motion data to extract athlete-specific biomechanics.
-- Track basketball trajectories using synchronized multi-camera setup.
+- Track basketball trajectories and outcomes using synchronized multi-camera setup.
 - Build models that learn patterns between shooting form and performance.
 - Deliver actionable insights tailored to each athlete's unique style.